gemini-rtsw/gemini-docs/howtos/ADEv2.rst

 Network Connection
 ^^^^^^^^^^^^^^^^^^
-There do exist two methods to activate VPN connection to Gemini, the second one is the recommended one since it is considered more performant:
+There do exist two methods to activate VPN connection to Gemini, the first one is the recommended one since it is considered more performant:

 Connecting though OpenConnect-Compatible VPN connection
 *******************************************************